 Generation of gene deletion strains using Agrobacterium tumefaciens mediated transformation of Z. tritici IPO323 $\Delta ku70$ strain (Bowler et al., 2010) has been described previously (Motteram et al., 2009).
-Several independent transformants with each gene deleted were validated by PCR on genomic DNA.
-Primer sequences used for the development of single gene deletion constructs and validation of transformants are shown in Table S1.
+Several independent transformants with each gene deleted were validated by PCR on genomic DNA and 3 randomly chosen verified mutants for each target gene were selected for fungal bioassays.
+Primer sequences used for the development of single gene deletion constructs and validation of transformants are shown in Supplementary Table S1.